 You will learn how to provide basic patient care, administer medications and document medical charts.
 You'll also develop leadership skills that will prepare you to excel in your career.
-Our one-year program offers in-classroom learning, hands-on practice in patient simulation labs as well as 400 hours of clinical rotation in local health care agencies.
-CCD will provide you with a well-rounded nursing education.
+This one-year program offers in-classroom learning, hands-on practice inpatient simulation labs as well as 400 hours of clinical rotation in local health care agencies.
+CCD will provide you with a well-rounded, nursing education.

 The program is approved by the Colorado State Board of Nursing.
 The program is applying for national accreditation with the Accreditation Commission for Education in Nursing (ACEN).
 Pending national accreditation, practical nursing graduate's future educational options and career opportunities may be limited.

 The program prepares you to take the NCLEX-PN national licensing examination and for employment in many healthcare settings.